fafal-abnir/traceformer/readme.md

 ## Reference Results

-The following results are computed over seeds **1–5** and reported as mean ± population standard deviation.
+The following results are computed over seeds **1–5** and reported as mean ±  standard deviation.
 The selected configurations are the runs that match the results reported in the paper.

 | Dataset | Walk length $L$ | Walks per endpoint $M$ | Candidate size $K$ | AUCPR |